Section 12: August 1890-February 1891

 Wednesday 27 August 1890 saw the beginning of the maritime strike:

 New Zealand’s first big nationwide strike began as a matter of principle in support of Australian unions.
 In August 1890 John Millar, the head of the Maritime Council, which united the seamen’s, wharf labourers’, miners’ and railwaymen’s unions, asked the Union Steam Ship Company to stop trading with Australia while a union dispute was raging there.
 The company refused, and employed non-union labour in Sydney Harbour to unload its ships.
 Its New Zealand crews then walked off the job in protest.
 Soon other seamen, watersiders and miners joined the protest action.
 About 8,000 workers were on strike at ports around New Zealand.
 The strike caused enormous disruption to the country’s trade and transport networks.
 However, there was remarkably little violence, even when hundreds of farm labourers left their jobs to carry out the strikers’ work.
 In Dunedin, striking wharfies even served as special constables (temporary volunteer police) to help maintain order.
 After almost three months the strike was called off, in a total defeat for the seamen and the unions allied with them.
 (Te Ara)

-Emily’s statement that she and Ellen ‘were all the morning writing letters & doing up newspapers for Wellington’ is borne out by the copy of a letter of 26 Aug 1890 in the Inward Correspondence files at the Colonial Museum (Te Papa, MU000095/006/0187).
+Emily’s statement that she and Ellen ‘were all the morning writing letters & doing up newspapers for Wellington’ is borne out by a letter of 26 Aug 1890 in the Inward Correspondence files at the Colonial Museum (Te Papa, MU000095/006/0187).
 The addressee is unidentified but the content of the letter makes it clear that Emily is writing to director and botanist Sir James Hector, with whom she had corresponded in 1879 about her paintings for the Sydney International Exhibition 1879-80.